graphcore/examples/applications/pytorch/cnns/inference/README.md

 * `test_inference.py` Test cases for inference.
 * `configs.yml` Contains the common inference configurations.

+### Benchmarking

+To reproduce the published Mk2 throughput benchmarks, please follow the setup instructions in this README, and then follow the instructions in [README_Benchmarks.md](README_Benchmarks.md)

 ### How to use this demo

 1) Install and activate the PopTorch environment as per cnns folder README.md, if you haven't done already.